Rodio346/mythical-javascript/README.md

 };
 // Now we can call by using b.calculate(30); etc
 ```
+With the help of Prototype chaining we reuse the code, for example in this case we are using calculate method by both `b` and `c`.

-Now the question arises is, How to know which method to invoke ?<br>
+Now the question arises is, How to know which method to invoke ?
+Because there can be the case where where 2 methods are defined in different scope<br>
 So if a property or method is not found in the object itself then there is an attempt to find this property/method in the prototype chain.
 If then also not found then this step continues.
 So the first method/property which is found is used first.
 If nothing is found then `undefined` value is returned.

 Same concept goes for `this` keyword.
-Like in given example if we invoke calculate function from `b` object then `this.y` in calculate refers to the original object which is `b` and then in case if it is not found then it will check `__proto__` and it goes on, this mechanism is known as dynamic dispatch or delegation.
-Also if prototype is not specified explicitly then default value for `__proto__` is taken which is `Object.prototype` which is final link of a chain and it's own `__proto__` value is set to `null`.
+Like in given example if we invoke calculate function from `b` object then `this.y` in calculate refers to the original object which is `b` and then in case if it is not found then it will check `__proto__` and it goes on, this mechanism is known as <b>dynamic dispatch</b> or <b>delegation</b>.
+Also if prototype is not specified explicitly then default value for `__proto__` is taken which is `Object.prototype` object which is final link of a chain and it's own `__proto__` value is set to `null`.

 > Delegation: a mechanism used to resolve a property in the inheritance chain.
 The process happens at runtime, hence is also called dynamic dispatch.